itobey/datadog-api-collector/README.md

 More information on this tool can be found in my [blog post](https://itobey.dev/datadog-as-an-intermediary-for-gathering-metrics/).

+> [!WARNING]
+> This tool is not supported to be used and configured by me (yet).
+It's just a hastily written tool for my own use case.

 # About

 The Datadog agent reports your systems metrics to Datadog and the official API permits retrieval of point-data which is